PerfectApology.com

 In his testimony before the U.S. Senate (2006), Richard C. Boothman, Chief Risk Officer for the University of Michigan, explained that

-...a grave error when we listened to defense attorneys who told us to abandon our patients after adverse events.
+...we made a grave error when we listened to defense attorneys who told us to abandon our patients after adverse events.
 This is the chief reason we have a medical malpractice crisis.
 5

-The 'Sorry Works' Movement
+The 'Sorry Works' Movement: Changing the Narrative

-The traditional approach is simply failing, Doug Wojcieszak argues, because people just get angry.
+The traditional approach is simply failing, Doug Wojcieszak argues.
+People just get angry.
+Wojcieszak,founder of Sorry Works!
+Coalition and brother of a medical error victim understands from first-hand experience that

 ...it's not greed that drives most people to file medical malpractice lawsuits.
 It's anger.
 People get angry when they think there's a cover-up.
 6